Trey Mancini Player Props: Cubs vs. Athletics

 Trey Mancini At The Plate

-- Mancini is batting .216 with a home run and a walk.
+- Mancini is hitting .196 with a home run and a walk.

-- Mancini has gotten a hit in eight of 13 games this season (61.5%), with multiple hits twice.
+- In eight of 14 games this season (57.1%), Mancini has reached via hit, and that includes multiple hits twice.

-- In five games this season (38.5%), Mancini has picked up an RBI, including two games with multiple runs batted in.
+- Mancini has driven in a run in five games this season (35.7%), including two games with multiple runs batted in.

-- In three of 13 games this year, he has scored, including multiple runs once.
+- In three of 14 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.